top of page

 # do something with resource

-One of the most common uses of context managers is in file handling.
-The open() function in Python returns a context manager that automatically closes the file after the block is executed.
+One of the most common uses of context managers is file handling.
+The open() function returns an object that supports the context manager protocol, allowing files to be opened and closed safely without requiring explicit cleanup code.

 with open('example.txt', 'r') as f: